The Variety of Integrable Killing Tensors on the 3-Sphere: St ackel systems

 When substituted into \eqref{eq:intermediate}, this yields

-As elements of the group algebra of the permutation group, the Young tableaux are linear combinations of permutations $\pi$ of the indices $a_1,a_2,c_1,c_2,b_1,d_2$.
+As elements of the group algebra of the permutation group, the Young tableaux are linear combinations of permutations $\pi$ of the indices $a_1$, $a_2$, $c_1$, $c_2$, $b_1$, $d_2$.
 For any such permutation $\pi$ we have

 where $\pi^\adjoint=\pi^{-1}$ is the adjoint of $\pi$.
-We can thus replace the Young tableaux in \eqref{eq:upper} acting on upper indices by its ajoint acting on lower indices:
+We can thus replace the Young tableaux in \eqref{eq:upper} acting on upper indices by its adjoint acting on lower indices:

-Now notice that the second Young tableau involves a symmetrisation over the five indices $b_1,a_1,a_2,c_1,c_2$ and that, as above, the symmetrisation of the tensor \eqref{eq:RR} in any five indices is zero.
-Hence the second term in \eqref{eq:lower} vanishes and we obtain
+Now notice that the second Young tableau involves a symmetrisation over the f\/ive indices $b_1$, $a_1$, $a_2$, $c_1$, $c_2$ and that, as above, the symmetrisation of the tensor \eqref{eq:RR} in any f\/ive indices is zero.
+Hence the second term in~\eqref{eq:lower} vanishes and we obtain

-Recall that $[K,\tilde K]=0$ is equivalent to this condition being satisfied for all $x,v,w\in V$.
+Recall that $[K,\tilde K]=0$ is equivalent to this condition being satisf\/ied for all $x,v,w\in V$.
 By polarising in $x$ we get

 for all $x,y,z,t,v,w\in V$ and hence

 This is the same as \eqref{eq:commutator:hook} after appropriately renaming, lowering and rising indices.
 We have proven the equivalence \eqref{eq:commutator} $\Leftrightarrow$ \eqref{eq:commutator:hook}.